We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you’re in the market for a new microwave, check out our related articles.
 We specifically review units to make sure they’re worth purchasing.

-Thank you for reading, and have a great day.
+Thank you so much for reading, have a great day!